Research

 Numerous megafloods occurred in previously isolated regions of low sea level during the last deglaciation (21,000 years ago to present), for example, the reflooding of the Black Sea, the Caspian Sea, and the Persian Gulf.
 Evidence for flooding in previous deglacials has also been identified in the English Channel, indicating outburst flooding across the Dover Strait from a large meltwater lake.
 In order to model sea level accurately during any of these periods, we now know we must take into account solid-Earth deformation and gravitational pertubations generated by flooding.
 Therefore, we extended the classical ice-age sea-level theory (Farrell and Clark, 1976, Mitrovica and Milne 2003) to develop the first generalized theory governing gravitationally self-consistent, spatio-temporal sea-level changes within an ocean-plus-lake system that is intermittently connected by water mass flux across a sill.

+The full theory is presented in our recent GJI Paper.
 An important result from this modelling is that floods tend to self-perpetuate; that is, a previously isolated basin will become fully flooded in a very short time.
 Once the flooding initiates, it creates a load which acts to depress the crust and gravitationally attract water from the open ocean, and both effects raise sea-level at the sill.
 Thus, more water becomes available to overtop the sill and a positive feedback loop is generated.
+Full PDF of my PALSEA EXPRESS 2020 Poster here.

 Changing Topography and its Impact on Ice Sheet Stability and Sea Level